ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

    When the types overlap but are not subtypes, the typechecker inserts a runtime check.
    This core principle
-   enables the type system to handle gradual typing in a uniform way.
+   enables the type system to handle all gradual typing in a uniform way.

-The type system is not a new invention, it is based directly and indirectly on many other ideas that I’ve been exposed to.
+The type system is based directly and indirectly on ideas from other languages and systems.
-In [the next part][part3] we’ll look at prior work, and contrast RCL’s type system with that of other configuration languages.
+In [the next part][part3] we’ll look at prior work, and we will contrast RCL’s type system with that of other configuration languages.
 Finally,
 in [part four][part4] we will look at the typechecker itself.